sam24eer/ai-support-ops-platform/README.md

 ## Key Learnings

-- AI confidence must be treated as an input, not authority
+* AI confidence must be treated as an input, not authority

-- Metrics are essential for trust in automation
+* Metrics are essential for trust in automation

-- Operational readiness is as important as model accuracy
+* Operational readiness is as important as model accuracy

+## Design Decisions (Interview Notes)

 ####

+## Why separate AI and decision logic?

+To prevent AI from directly triggering irreversible actions and to

+allow business rules to control risk and accountability.

+####

+## Why metrics before dashboards?

+Metrics ensure correctness first; visualization can be layered later.

+####

+## Why stubbed AI?

+The project focuses on AI Ops architecture rather than model training.

+Replacing the classifier does not affect system design.